 I took the home test and tested positive.
 What now?

-- All individuals who test positive may be considered as true positives, and no repeat testing is required.
+All individuals who test positive may be considered as true positives, and repeat testing is not required.

 I tested negative, but I have symptoms.
 What now?